TVP Info

-TVP Info is a Polish free-to-air television news channel, run by the public broadcaster, state media TVP.
-It is focused on newscasts, airing nationwide news bulletins from 6:00 a.m. to 12:00 a.m.
-Its main offices are located at the TVP news compound in central Warsaw.
+TVP Info is a Polish free-to-air television news channel, run by the public state broadcaster TVP.
+It is focused on newscasts, mainly broadcasting nationwide news bulletins.
+Until 20 December 2023, its main offices were located in the Television Information Agency building at Warsaw Insurgents Square; since 29 December 2023 the channel's activities are carried out from the main TVP building on Woronicza Street, Warsaw.